Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks: EXPERIMENTS

 \subsection{Conclusions and Future Work}

-In this work, we explored the possibility of using GANs for the task of image translation and subsequently using the discriminator features for place recognitions.
-We show that features encode visually similar images close in the space and can be used for place recognition using generated images in the domain of interest.
+In this work, we explored the possibility of using GANs for the task of image translation and subsequently using the features spaces learned in the discriminator for place recognition.
+We show that these features encode visually similar images close in the space and can be used for place recognition using generated images in the domain of interest.
+In addition to using the learned features, the generated images can be used in a traditional place recognition system to get an improvement in performance.

-While it is interesting to be able to translate between a pair of domains, this means that in order to close loops between many different conditions all pairs of possible translations have to be learned.
-This thought has motivated us to look into domains are trivially available for each domain, such as structure.
+While it is interesting to be able to translate between a pair of domains, in order to close loops between many different conditions, all pairs of possible translations have to be learned, which is not feasible.
+This thought has motivated us to look into domains that can trivially be computed from each domain, such as structure.
 We can represent structure using lines in the image and learn how to associate an image to its edges, some initial results are shown in Fig. \ref{fig:winterEdges}.
 Such a setup would allow us to learn an embedding for edges in the image, which can then be used to match edges between different weather conditions.